 … the study of children and cave-type environments only becomes meaningful when we consider children not only being in a given cave but also when children have the opportunity to play with space-forming materials in order that they may invent, construct, evaluate and modify their own caves. (:31) [italics in original]

-In other words, these ‘space-forming materials’, by which we mean ‘big loose parts’ – those things such as wooden planks, pallets, old sheets, rope and netting, etc. – are an essential element of a play setting if children are going to get the best out of using loose parts as these are the materials with which children make their own caves.
-The problem is, these things are often not very nice looking, can be rather dull in colour, are big, take up more storage space and can look out of place.
+In other words, these ‘space-forming materials’, by which we mean ‘big loose parts’ – such as wooden planks, pallets, old sheets, rope and netting, etc. – are an essential element in a play setting if children are going to get the best out of using loose parts as these are the materials with which children make their own caves.
+The problem is, these things are often not very nice looking, they can be rather dull in colour, are big, take up more storage space and can look out of place.
 Once a few of them have become strewn around the play setting there is also a temptation to see them as making our spaces scruffy, unkempt (ugly even) and looking like a rubbish tip.
 That genuinely puts some people off.

 The ‘small loose parts’ (such as beads and shells) are still important as they often act as the props that are taken ‘inside the cave’, contributing to a pretend play episode taking place there.
 But without the big ugly looking stuff the power in those more aesthetically pleasing, neat, tidy small loose parts is diminished.
 Playing needs a context and often that context is the cave.
 Without it, playing with loose parts will not reach the potential Nicholson’s theory sees in them, and for that we need to embrace the ugly side of loose parts.